Petrol prices near me: The cheapest places to buy petrol in Lancaster and Morecambe

 -Pye Motors service station, Ovangle Road, Lancaster, LA3 3PF

-As of March 16 unleaded petrol was 167p and diesel was 179p.
+As of March 24 unleaded petrol was 162p and diesel was 182p.

 -Shell Lancaster, Caton Road, Lancaster, LA1 3PE